j1c/talks/abbott/abbott.md

 </footer>

 <!--
-Using the statistical models for networks, we can learn a low-dimensional, Euclidean representation of connectomes called latent positions, and these latent positions allow us to measure the differences between pairs of connectomes.
+Using the statistical models for connectomes, we can learn simplified, Euclidean representations called latent positions, and these latent positions allow us to measure the differences between pairs of connectomes.
+That is, differences between latent positions imply differences in connectomes.
+Given these latent positions, we develop three separate, but related, ways of comparing them.
+First, the exact model is the simplest, and just measures all differences between latent positions.
+Second, the global model examines whether the latent positions of one subject are a scaled version of the other.
+For example, if the total number of neural connections in our brains decrease as we age, we have no way of differentiating whether significant findings using the exact model are a result of differences due to neural decline or differences in the fundamental structure of the connectomes themselves.
+So we develop the vertex model, which allows for each brain region to be scaled differently.
+This approach considers that, within the same hemisphere, different regions may have distinct preferences for forming connections with specific other regions.
+In the global and vertex models, we remove the effects of scaling and then compare the latent positions to provide a clearer understanding of the relationships between connectomes.

 In panel A, we plot the differences between connectomes separated by familial relationships.
 Points toward the left in each column indicate smaller differences, while those on the right represent larger differences.
-If we focus on the diamonds, which represents the median differences, we can observe a pattern: as familial relationships become more distant, the median differences between connectomes tend to increase.
+Now, if we focus on the diamonds, which represents the median differences, we can observe a pattern: as familial relationships become more distant, the median differences between connectomes tend to increase regardless of the connectome model and gender.

-To explain a bit more about the three columns in panel A, the The exact model in column i This model measures all differences between latent positions, with differences in the latent positions implying differences in the connectomes themselves.
-Global model: This model examines whether the latent positions of one connectome are a scaled version of the other.

-In panel B, we show the causal hypothesis test, which tells us that heritability exists if the test is significant.
-We can see that the test is significant except for the vertex models, which means that we can reject the null hypothesis that there is no causal effect of genomes on connectomes.
-This suggests that connectomes are heritable, and that genetic factors play a significant role in shaping the connectome.
+In panel B, we quantify whether the ordering in panel A is statistically significant or not using our causal hypothesis test.
+Here, X's correspond to significant results.
+This test is based on the idea that if the null hypothesis is true, then the differences between connectomes should be independent of familial relationships given our measured covariates, such as neuroanatomy, sex, and age.
+If the test is significant, then we can reject the null hypothesis and conclude that there exists a causal effect of genomes on connectomes.
+We can see that the test is significant for all exact and global models, but not the vertex model.
+This is interesting because the results potentially suggest that genomes cause differences in brain region-wise scaling.

-Our findings reveal that heritability can be detected when considering potential confounding like neuroanatomy, age, and sex.
-However, once we address for vertex-wise rescaling between connectomes, heritability can no longer be detected.

-So where do we go from here?
-These results suggest that previous conclusions on connectome heritability may have been driven by rescaling factors, and future studies should address potential confounds in their data.
-We hope that our work will help to advance our understanding of the genetic influences on the connectome, and ultimately, the brain.
-We also hope that our work will help to inform future research directions and potential applications of connectomic heritability.
-For example, connectomic heritability can be used to inform personalized medicine, early diagnosis and intervention, and improved understanding of brain function and development.
+So, what are the next steps in our exploration of connectomic heritability?
+We can apply these methods to connectomes estimated from other imaging modalities, such as functional MRI.
+In fMRI, connectomes represent the correlations between the activity of different brain regions.
+By examining fMRI-connectomes, we can gain insights into the functional aspects of heritability in brain connectivity patterns.

+Next, instead of focusing on the entire brain, we can delve deeper into specific brain regions to determine their heritability.
+By analyzing the heritability of individual regions, we can identify which areas of the brain are more strongly influenced by genetic factors.

+By expanding our analysis to other modalities and exploring regional heritability, we can further unravel the complex interplay between genetics and brain connectivity, enhancing our understanding of the brain, its functions, and, ultimately, our behavior.
 -->

 ---